Cincinnati Bengals Odds

 The vast majority of sportsbooks use -110 as a starting point for odds on spread bets.
 You’d have to wager $110 to win back $100, while a straight hundred dollar wager has the potential for a return of $90.90 if everything breaks your way.

 Both the spread and the odds can move in response to betting volume and other developments.
 For example, the spread for this game could rise to three points or drop down to two.
 Meanwhile, the odds could be split at -115/-105 on the two sides.

-Line shopping helps you uncover the most favorable sports odds for the week, so be sure to take the time to compare prices.
+Line shopping helps you uncover the most favorable sports betting odds in Ohio for the week, so be sure to take the time to compare prices.
 It can be tough to win spread bets consistently.
 Each tick of difference in your favor can certainly add up.